DECALI-io/publicgoods-union/README.md

 ## union-testnet-5

-The Union Testnet (UNO) offers reliable and efficient testing environment for developers.
+The Union Testnet offers a reliable and efficient testing environment for developers.
 Below are the key endpoints for accessing the Union Testnet.

 ### gRPC Endpoint